WWE News: Hall Of Famer Harley Race Passes Away – The Wrestling World Reacts

 “Today at 12:50, we lost the man that fought up until the very last of his existence.
 More information will be released soon, but just know that he loved pro-wrestling and the fans that loved him.

-After his hospitalization last month, Race was treated by doctors for around a week before going home on Tuesday.
+After his hospitalization last month, Race was treated by doctors for about a week before going home on Tuesday.

 Harley Race was in the professional wrestling business for almost his entire life and he waged war with some of the greatest to ever step into a ring.
 Fans will remember him as “The King,” for his brutal wrestling style, his legendary matches with Ric Flair, and so much more.